 The following report looks at the budget implementation of the Fabrique d’église (FE) in 2021.
 After two deficit years, the budget returned to a surplus in 2021, thanks to a slow convergence of revenues to the pre-crisis levels and a somewhat restrained investment activity, which kept expenditures relatively low.
-Nevertheless, this positive development hides some trends that need a deeper reflection.
+Nevertheless, this positive development hides some trends that need deeper reflection.
 On the revenue side, mass collections continued to decline despite a partial and later a full reopening of liturgical celebrations.
-On the expenditure side, the energy costs include only advances and hence do not fully reflect the huge increase in energy costs in 2021.
+On the expenditure side, the energy costs in 2021 include only advances not fully reflecting a hike in energy costs in 2021.
 This will be accounted for only in 2022 after the annual settlement.
-More importantly, the repetitive thunderstorms have on several occasions damaged the roof of the church, which had to be fixed and it will require a full refurbishment in the near future.
+More importantly, the repetitive thunderstorms have on several occasions damaged the roof of the church, which had to be fixed and it will require full refurbishment in the near future.
 The expenditures are hence not expected to ease in the coming years.
 To finance expected elevated spending, the revenue side will need to be supported by additional income.

 Main developments in 2021 included:

-- The FE made several rearrangements with regards the rental of the presbytery at Rue Jenneval 10: (1) Standard rental contracts were signed with the tenants – fathers Charles Declercq and Marek Sitár – as before these were lacking; (2) The FE took over a contract for energy payments (before managed by tenants themselves) at the presbytery with each tenant contributing 40% to these costs and 20% are to the account of the FE to cover for parish activities (e.g. use of basement and the office room).
+- The FE made several rearrangements with regards the rental of the presbytery at Rue Jenneval 10: (1) Standard rental contracts were signed with the tenants – fathers Charles Declercq and Marek Sitár – as before there were no such contracts; (2) The FE took over a contract for energy payments at the presbytery (before managed by tenants themselves) with each tenant contributing 40% to these costs and 20% are to the account of the FE to cover for parish activities (e.g. use of basement and the office room).

 - The FE fully closed its bank account in BNP Paribas due to weak client service and transferred fully to using an account in the KBC Brussels.